TOM7722/Gibbs-Sampling-for-k-coloring-Graph/README.md

 The main goal is to estimate how many different valid k-colorings exist for a given graph as k increases.

+## Important Note
+This implementation provides an estimation rather than an exact count of all possible colorings.
+The algorithm does not guarantee finding all valid colorings, and the accuracy depends heavily on the number of iterations.

 ## Requirements

 ```python